mlveggo/balena-cli/LMB_Notes_to_self.md

 * [ ] `balena build -A amd64 -A armv7hf`: Error: "Local builds are currently
   limited to one image at a time.
-Provide a single architecture (-A) and repeat for each desired image."; in the future we could automatically queue up multiple builds in series (not MVP)
+Provide a single architecture (-A) and repeat for each desired image."; in the future we could automatically queue up multiple builds in series (not MVP).
 * [ ] `balena build -A amd64 -A armv7hf -d intel-nuc`: Error: "Local builds are
   currently limited to one image at a time.
 Provide a single architecture (-A) and repeat for each desired image."